sradics/digital-garden/_notes/Team Genius.md

 Team members talk and listen in equal measure: Conversation is distributed equally among members.
 By comparison, low-performing teams suffer from teams within teams.
 They have members who talk or listen, but don’t do both. — location: [1220](kindle://book?action=open&asin=B00OG8AXKO&location=1220) ^ref-18721

 ---
+communicate frequently: In a typical project team, a dozen or so communication exchanges per working hour seem to be optimal — location: [1293](kindle://book?action=open&asin=B00OG8AXKO&location=1293) ^ref-23908

+---
+•      Team members talk and listen in equal measure: Conversation is distributed equally among members.
+By comparison, low-performing teams suffer from teams within teams.
+They have members who talk or listen, but don’t do both. — location: [1295](kindle://book?action=open&asin=B00OG8AXKO&location=1295) ^ref-30587

+---
 The best teams use half their time communicating outside the formal meetings or as a “side” during team meetings. — location: [1223](kindle://book?action=open&asin=B00OG8AXKO&location=1223) ^ref-39716

 ---
 They look for ideas and information outside the — location: [1226](kindle://book?action=open&asin=B00OG8AXKO&location=1226) ^ref-18628

+---
+•      They look for ideas and information outside the — location: [1300](kindle://book?action=open&asin=B00OG8AXKO&location=1300) ^ref-64799

 ---
 group: The best teams consistently (if intermittently) connect with multiple outside sources—especially sources with skills or knowledge lacking among the team’s members.
 Team members then bring back what they’ve learned and share it with the team (that second part is just as important). — location: [1227](kindle://book?action=open&asin=B00OG8AXKO&location=1227) ^ref-60541